%@ Page Language="C#"%>

 Correct labeling of the different elements of the diagrams is fundamental for an easy and correct understanding of processes.
 Here are some recommendations to help you do so:

 Processes labels should clearly describe their main purpose.
-Ensure that you do not use short names or abbreviations.
+Make sure that you do not use short names or abbreviations.

 Give activities a label composed of one verb, and one object.
 This way readers can clearly understand the objective of a task.
-Also, ensure that you do not use short names or abbreviations.
+Also, make sure that you do not use short names or abbreviations.

 Do not label start and end events when only one instance of them is used.
 It is very common to label them as "Process start" and "Process end" but this is redundant and not necessary.